Shelbournator/thoughts/_posts/2026-01-06-attention-simplicity-and-meaning.md

 ## Conclusion

 What strikes me most is how effortless the meaning feels.
 Williams isn’t trying to convince us that the wheelbarrow **Matters**.
-He isn’t constructing an argument or gesturing toward something beyond it.
+He isn’t constructing an argument or gesturing toward something **Beyond It**.
 He simply presents the thing, and trusts that **Attention** itself will do the work.

 After the symbolic weight of Yeats and the existential strain of Eliot, this feels like both a rejection of their question and a kind of answer to it.
 Meaning doesn’t have to be excavated or justified.
 It doesn’t need to be relocated into Transcendence or Tradition.